-On July 2, 2012 and on August 31, 2012, we issued to Platinum Solice promissory notes in the principal amount of \$500,000 (July 2012 Platinum Note) and \$750,000 (August 2012 Platinum Note), respectively.
+On July 2, 2012 and on August 31, 2012, we issued to Platinum senior secured convertible promissory notes in the principal amount of \$500,000 (July 2012 Platinum Note) and \$750,000 (August 2012 Platinum Note), respectively.
 The July 2012 Platinum Note and the August 2012 Platinum Note each accrued interest at the rate of 10% per annum and were due and payable on July 2, 2015.

 On October 11, 2012, we entered into a Note Exchange and Purchase Agreement with Platinum (October 2012 Agreement) in which the July 2012 Platinum Note and the August 2012 Platinum Note (together, the Existing Notes), as well as the related accrued interest, were consolidated into and exchanged for a single senior secured convertible note in the amount of \$1,272,600 (Exchange Note) and Platinum agreed to purchase four additional 10% senior secured convertible promissory notes in the aggregate principal amount of \$2.0 million (Investment Notes), issuable over four separate \$500,000 tranches between October 2012 and December 2012.
-The first and second \$500,000 Investment Notes, in the aggregate principal amount of \$1.0 million, were purchased by Platinum on October 11, 2012 and October 19, 2012, respectively.
+The first and second \$500,000 Investment Notes, in the aggregate principal amount of \$1.0 million, were purchased by Platinum on October 19, 2012, respectively.

 On November 14, 2012 and January 31, 2013, we entered into amendments to the October 2012 Agreement (the NEPA Amendments) with Platinum, pursuant to which the final two \$500,000 tranches contemplated by the October 2012 Agreement were combined into a single Investment Note in the aggregate principal amount of \$1.0 million (\$1.0 Million Note).
 Under the terms of the NEPA Amendment, Platinum agreed to purchase the \$1.0 Million Note within five business days of our notice to Platinum of the consummation of a debt or equity financing, or combination of financings, prior to February 15, 2013, resulting in gross proceeds to us of at least \$1.0 million (Additional Financing Requirement).
 We satisfied the Additional Financing Requirement on February 12, 2013 (see 2012 Private Placement of Units, below).
-Effective February 22, 2013, we entered into an additional amendment to the October 2012 Agreement with Platinum pursuant to which Platinum agreed to purchase an Investment Note in the face amount of \$750,000 on or before March 12, 2013, which Investment Note we issued and Platinum purchased on March 12, 2013.
+Effective February 22, 2013, we entered into an additional amendment to the October 2012 Agreement with Platinum pursuant to which Platinum agreed to purchase an Investment Note in the face amount of \$250,000 on February 22, 2013, and an additional Investment Note in the face amount of \$750,000 on or before March 12, 2013, which Investment Note we issued and Platinum purchased on March 12, 2013.

 The Exchange Note and each Investment Note (together, the Notes) accrue interest at a rate of 10% per annum and, subject to certain limitations and exceptions set forth in the Notes, unless converted earlier and voluntarily by Platinum, will be due and payable in restricted shares of our common stock on October 11, 2015, or three years from the date of issuance, as determined by the terms of the respective Investment Notes.
 At maturity, we will pay all principal and accrued interest under the Notes through the issuance of restricted shares of our common stock to Platinum.
-Subject to certain potential adjustments set forth in the Notes, the number of restricted shares of common stock issuable as payment in full for each of the Notes at maturity will be calculated by dividing the outstanding Note balance plus accrued interest by \$0.50 per share.
-Prior to maturity, the outstanding principal and any accrued interest on the Exchange Note and each of the Investment Notes is convertible, in whole or in part, at Platinum's option into shares of our common stock at a conversion price of \$0.50 per share, subject to certain adjustments.
+Subject to certain potential adjustments set forth in the Notes, the outstanding principal and accrued interest under the Notes at maturity will be calculated by dividing the outstanding Note balance plus accrued interest by \$0.50 per share.
+Prior to maturity, the outstanding principal and any accrued interest by \$0.50 per share.
+Prior to maturity, the outstanding principal and any accrued interest by \$0.50 per share.
+Subject to certain adjustments.